dnsimple/dnsimple-support/content/articles/billing-settings.markdown

 ## Customizing billing information

-You can replace the billing details with custom information on all your invoices:
+You can replace the following billing details with custom information on all your invoices:

+- Company
+- Tax ID
+- Address

 ![Example Invoice With Billing Information](/files/account-billing-settings-invoice-2.png)